Jacobious52/kubectl-select/README.md

 > On linux you need to install `libxcb-composite0-dev` first. `sudo apt install libxcb-composite0-dev`

+> Windows not supported due to the `skim` dependency not supporting Windows

 ## Why rewriting it in Rust

 Mainly to learn more Rust, but also to be more maintainable and less error prone than the bash script and supporting working mulit-select in more places